frillsdev/frills-neocities/content/blog/231213-practical-accessibility.md

 To resolve this, I am styling the `::marker` psuedo element instead of overriding the `list-style` property on `<ul>` and `<ol>` elements.
 There is a limited set of CSS properties you can apply to markers, which you can read more about on the <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/::marker">MDN web docs</a>.

-Here is an example of a list that you can inspect to see how this is done:
+Here is an example of a list that you can inspect to see how I have done it:

 <ul class="stars">
   <li>Example list item</li>